Get

 Suitable For:

-Samoyeds are perfect companions for larger families and preferably people with a large backyard.
+Samoyeds are perfect companions for larger families and preferably, people with large backyards.
 These dogs need plenty of physical and mental stimulation throughout the day.
-They will need more than 2 hours of exercise daily which is why a backyard is recommended.
-If they stay in a confined space for too long, they can become destructive and miserable, so smaller apartments are not ideal living conditions for Samoyeds.
+They will need more than 2 hours of exercise daily, which is why a backyard is recommended.
+If they stay in a confined space for too long, they can become destructive and miserable, so small apartments are not ideal living conditions for Samoyeds.

 Pros